 When it comes to lenses, a general rule is that the older the lens, the more pieces it can be broken down into for repair purposes.
 Newer lenses were more modular with lens blocks and aperture assemblies being replaced as single units rather than replacing a single element or part.
 Older lenses utilized aluminum-on-brass or aluminum-on-aluminum focusing helicoids, whereas most New FD lenses used plastic on aluminum.
 Ironically, aluminum-on-aluminum ages the worst out of the three constructions.
 This is because dissimilar materials have less molecular attraction, so that once lubricants break down or dry out, they still move past each other quite easily.
 With all-aluminium helicoids, as they wear, aluminum particles become suspended in the lubricant and then, when the lubricant deteriorates, these particles cause more drag as they are caught in between the helicoid threads.
 This problem can be solved with disassembly, cleaning, and proper re-lubrication of the helicoid.

 The Canon FL/FD system got off to a somewhat slower start than some of its competitors.
 However, by the mid-1970's it had risen to market dominance.
 By 1979, it also had the most extensive lens lineup of the Japanese manufacturers, with only Nikon having a comparable assortment of both standard and professional-level optics.
 While the "L" lenses are not cheap, they do offer levels of performance approached by few other optics of the period.
 As for standard glass, the FLs and FDs are some of the best bargains going.
 If you need big telephotos, the FDs deserve a long, hard look with Nikon, again, being the only other competitor on a close footing as far as selection and capability go.
 A wide variety of electronic bodies, and a smattering of excellent mechanical ones, should provide ample choices to meet your needs.
 If there was one area that Canon really lagged behind for awhile, it was flash.
 They did not bring out a true TTL flash until 1986 and the 300TL is the only real option and it works with any TTL or non-TTL body.
 Overall, the Canon manual focus system offers a lot for the 35mm film enthusiast to consider.
-Great sources of information and reviews are the Canon Camera Museum and canonclassics.com.
-There are excellent real-world user reviews of certain Canon bodies and lenses at Casual Photophile (along with many other brands).
+Sources of information and reviews are the Canon Camera Museum and canonclassics.com.
 It is definitely worth your while to check them out.

 Next up: the Nikon F system.